kahunacohen/real-world-fp/README.md

 impurity is a large part of real-world programming.
 At some point we have to reach out into the world and affect it.

 The point of fp isn't to avoid impurity, rather to isolate it and move it to the periphery of your program logic.
 In this case we can assume the caller of our function will get the raw, employee data.
-We can assume that `fs.readFileSync` is vetted and welltested by the core Nodejs team.
+We can assume that `fs.readFileSync` is vetted and well tested by the core Nodejs team.
 Now we will be able to test our program without having the setup/teardown cruft that's required when reading and writing to the filesystem.

 <strike>Read JSON string</strike>
 <br>